lapwinglabs/prok/Readme.md

 ## Features

-* processes run as a group, making it easier to manage processes
+* Processes run as a group, making it easier to manage processes
 * Procfile parser and environment parser well tested from `node-foreman`
 * Supports arbitrary `Procfile` and environment configurations
 * API for running processes